NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 CONF
 ----
 SIDV     - Sideview menu.
 See Mi on hwo to activate sideview.
-GPS  - Actiavte GPS menu.
+GPS      - Activate GPS menu.
 FR28     - Use top or belly antennae.
+Effect not implemented.
-READDATA- Not implemented.
+READDATA - Technician data readout.
+Not implemented.

 GPS
 ---